 High- and upper-middle-income countries rely on their own resources to fund statistical activities, while low- and lower-middle-income countries face a funding gap that is only partially addressed by resources from multilateral and bilateral donors.
 In 2021 the annual funding needed by countries eligible for financing by the International Development Assistance (IDA) or International Bank for Reconstruction and Development (IBRD) to produce the core statistics was estimated to be $6.2 billion with $1.4 billion coming from external sources.
 Yet 2022 estimates of the Partnership Report for Estimating Support to Statistics (PRESS) by PARIS21 show that national and donor resources fall far short.
 Low- and lower-middle-income countries will need to innovate to make their own resources go farther and, with only 7 years to achieve the SDGs, donors must step up to fund critical data systems.

 Global ODIN scores show that countries across the world have stagnated or reversed in their efforts to improve the availability of and access to official statistics.
 ODIN findings at the regional level show a similar pattern of stagnation, with only some regions showing even modest improvement.
-In previous ODIN years, each region saw at least some improvement, but in 2022 the overall median score of half the world’s regions decreased.
-Figure 14 shows that 6 regions made improvements of more than 1 point (green); 4 regions made minor improvements of less than 1-point (light green), and 10 regions saw some degree of regression (in red).
+In previous ODIN years, each region saw at least some improvement, but in 2022 the overall median score of over a quarter of the world’s regions decreased.
+Figure 14 shows that 10 regions made improvements of more than 1 point (green); 3 regions made minor improvements of less than 1-point (light green), and 7 regions saw some degree of regression (in red).
 On the ODIN website, users can compare regional results for the 20 geographic regions listed in Figure 14 or download individual regional reports.

 Figure 14.
 Changes in regional median overall scores, 2020-2022